• Home

 Treatments for Brevipalpus

 What treatments are available to you will depend on where in the world you live and your local regulations.
-In the U.K., chemical products containing refined oils are effective.
+In the U.K., chemical products containing refined oils (sometimes called 'Spraying Oil') are effective.
 These work by blocking the breathing pores (spiracles) of the mites and so suffocating them.
-Professionals will use products such as Croptex Spraying Oil , but this is unobtainable by amateurs.
-The Royal Horticultural Society has a very useful and regularly updated list of all Pesticides for Home Gardeners in the U.K. It currently lists the following products containing oils that may be useful against Brevipalpus:
+The Royal Horticultural Society has a very useful and regularly updated list of all Pesticides for Home Gardeners in the U.K. that may help with product choice

 Products based on fatty acids may also be effective, though I have not tried these myself.
-Currently available products in the U.K. containing these are:

 Other treatments known to be effective but not legal in the U.K. (but perhaps may be in other countries - check your own regulations) include: